Skip to main content

 Drink bottled or filtered water

-Tap water in Qatar is generally safe for brushing teeth but many visitors prefer bottled water for drinking.
-Hotels and restaurants typically serve filtered water, but when in doubt, opt for sealed bottled water.
+Tap water in Qatar is fine for brushing your teeth, though plenty of visitors stick to bottled water for drinking.
+Hotels and restaurants usually pour filtered water; if you're unsure, ask for a sealed bottle.

 MEDIUM